 Mixing the material as you fill your compost bin will create air pockets and help keep your compost healthy.
 It’s important to keep your green waste and brown waste properly balanced.
 If your compost is wet and smelly, add more brown waste; if your compost is too dry and isn’t rotting, add some green waste.

-To find out more about the benefits of composting and what to do with your compost, download our beginners guide to composting.
+Find out more about the benefits of composting and what to do with your compost in our beginners guide to composting.